Water supply and sanitation in India: Asian Development Bank

 India has increased its loans from the Asian Development Bank (ADB) since 2005 after the introduction of new financing modalities, such as the multitranche financing facility (MFF) which features a framework agreement with the national government under which financing is provided in flexible tranches for subprojects that meet established selection criteria.
-In 2008 four MFFs for urban development investment programs were under way in North Karnataka (US$862 million), Jammu and Kashmir (US$1,260 million), Rajasthan (US$450 million), and Uttarakhand (US$1,589 million).
+In 2008 four MFFs for urban development investment programmes were under way in North Karnataka (US$862 million), Jammu and Kashmir (US$1,260 million), Rajasthan (US$450 million), and Uttarakhand (US$1,589 million).
 Included in these MFFs are major investments for the development of urban water supply and sanitation services.

 Germany

 Germany supports access to water and sanitation in India through financial cooperation by KfW development bank and technical cooperation by GIZ.
-Since the early 1990s both institutions have supported watershed management in rural Maharashtra, using a participatory approach first piloted by the Social Center in Ahmednagar and that constituted a fundamental break with the previous top-down, technical approach to watershed management that had yielded little results.
+Since the early 1990s both institutions have supported watershed management in rural Maharashtra, using a participatory approach first piloted by the Social Centre in Ahmednagar and that constituted a fundamental break with the previous top-down, technical approach to watershed management that had yielded little results.
 The involvement of women in decision-making is an essential part of the project.
 While the benefits are mostly in terms of increased agricultural production, the project also increases availability of water resources for rural water supply.
 In addition, GIZ actively supports the introduction of ecological sanitation concepts in India, including community toilets and decentralised wastewater systems for schools as well as small and medium enterprises.
 Many of these systems produce biogas from wastewater, provide fertiliser and irrigation water.